pauldotyu/dapr-demos/README.md

 ## Assumptions

+- You are using a \*nix based OS (i.e., WSL2, Ubuntu, macOS, etc)
 - You have NodeJS 14 or higher installed
-- You have Docker Desktop installed
+- You have Docker Desktop installed and running
-- You are using a \*nix based OS (i.e., WSL2, Ubuntu, macOS, etc)
+- You have dapr [installed](https://docs.dapr.io/getting-started/install-dapr-cli/) and [initialized](https://docs.dapr.io/getting-started/install-dapr-selfhost/)

 ## Microservices